CatalysmsServerManager/docs/docs/en/CSMM/configuration-examples.md

 ## Cron jobs / server automation

+Scheduled commands include things like automated world saving, scheduled reboots, server announcements, etc. Most of the time, these will be administrative or behind-the-scenes functionality things that the users won't interact with.
 You will want to think about how often you execute these.
 It's fine to save the world every 30 minutes but you do not want the server to restart every 30 minutes!

 ### Automatic server restart after 30 seconds, with one warning at the beginning of the timer.